x-atlas-consortia/ubkg-api/README.md

 # The AWS API gateway timeout is 29 seconds.
 TIMEOUT=28
 ```

+Note that the ubkg-api does not raise a specific timeout error (such as a HTTP 408) when a query
+exceeds the configured timeout; instead, it returns nothing, which the
+API treats as a HTTP 404.
+The custom message for the 404 explains that the
+response may be empty because of a timeout.

 # Managing large payloads
 When deployed behind a server gateway, such as AWS API Gateway, the gateway may impose constraints